How Many Words Do You Need to Know to Be Fluent in a Foreign Language?

-Just like the candy Tootsie Pop, which has a chocolate-flavored taffy center, languages are tasty treats that we rarely notice ourselves getting closer to the “center” of until we’re chewing on the chocolaty goodness of free-flowing conversation and wondering how many steps it took us to get there.
+Just like the candy Tootsie Pop, which has a chocolate-flavored taffy center, languages are tasty treats that we rarely notice ourselves getting closer to the “center” of until we’re chewing on the chocolaty goodness of free-flowing conversation.

-However, while the number of licks in a Tootsie Pop remains a mystery to this day, there are a few different useful ways of sussing out how many words you need to reach arbitrary labels like being “conversational” or “fluent” in a foreign language, or to truly “speak” the language.
+While the number of licks in a Tootsie Pop remains a mystery to this day, there are a few different ways of sussing out how many words you need to reach to be “conversational” or “fluent,” or to truly “speak” the language.

-For instance, there are ranges of vocabulary that correspond roughly to different levels of fluency.
-There are particular kinds of words you should learn before others to get yourself closer to fluency faster.
-There are learner-tested strategies for first learning to understand new words and then learning to use them.
+For instance, ranges of vocabulary correspond roughly to different levels of fluency and there are particular kinds of words you should learn before others to reach fluency faster.

 But before we start counting, let’s talk about what we’re counting, as well as what counts.